-The application process for a Discover Online Savings account is quick and convenient.
-It usually takes the average member 5-10 minutes to complete online.
+The application process for a Discover Online Savings account usually takes the average member 5-10 minutes to complete online.
 In other words, it’s fairly easy to get set up!

 That’s it!
 Once your account is active, you can log on any time 24/ 7 to deposit and withdraw funds or make changes.
 You can also set up automatic deposits into your account to effortlessly build your savings.

 How To Access Your Discover Online Savings Account:

 Online: Access your account by logging in with your username and password on: https://discover.com

 Mobile Device: Bank on your phone/tablet through their mobile app.

 Phone: You can call Discover at the following phone numbers 24/7: